 With all this said, let me tie this all together for you.
 When it comes to extremely successful people, I find there’s one universal commonality.
 In either speaking with them, reading about them, or working them I’ve heard the same thing.
 This one thing is that true happiness does not come from travel, the latest material toys or zeroes in a bank.

 Yes, money in the bank can help.
 And let’s not fool ourselves, for a short period of time having the latest and greatest material things can be fun and exciting.
-However, what you need to factor into this equation is evolution.
-You, me and every person on this planet is hard wired to become accustomed to our surroundings.
-In no time flat you stop noticing how big and beautiful your house is.
+However, what you need to factor in this equation is evolution.
+You, me, and every person on this planet are hard-wired to become accustomed to our surroundings.
+In no time flat, you stop noticing how big and beautiful your house is.
 That brand new car that had your heart skip a beat every time you looked at it is now just a car.
-In no time at all you’re now lusting after the next purchase or trip.
+In no time at all, you’re now lusting after the next purchase or trip.